mdumrauf/gridlayout-example/README.markdown

     	mvn install

 - Now you're ready to package and deploy this sample project.
-From the root folder of this project:
+From the root folder of this project do:

     	mvn package
     	mvn android:deploy